EDRN/CancerDataExpo/README.md

 </soap:Envelope>
 ```

 Note that you replace "string" with "0".
-Don't ask why—it's dumb 🙄.
+Don't ask why 🙄.
 Save that as `/tmp/req.xml`.
 Next note that there's a `SOAPAction` header, so we need to duplicate that.
 So, run this command:

 ```console
 curl --http1.1 --verbose --request POST \